(Above) A stellar photo spread of 14 well-known transwomen published by the short lived C*ndy Magazine in 2014

 It's impossible exaggerate how much things have changed since 2000.
-For example, in 2020 I was watching TV when I realised that two commercials in the prime time ad break - one was for a shampoo brand and the other for a fashion retailer - featured female models who I knew were MTF transgender.
+For example, in 2020 I was watching TV when I realised that two commercials in a prime-time ad break had featured female models who I knew were MTF transgender - one was for a shampoo brand and the other was for a fashion retailer.
 Twenty years ago either ad would have resulted in a major story in a Sunday newspaper!

 Other developments since 2000 include: